CambridgeEngineering/PartIB-Computing-Device-Programming/activity-3.rst

 Learning objectives
 -------------------

-In this third activity you will learn about actuation, which transforms the logical/mathematical capabilities of your micro-controller into actions that have effect on the real world.
-The activity relies on the skills that you have learned in the first and second activities - you will have to use interrupts, read sensors, and solder again!
+Microcontroller do logic and mechanics, but you can't really get power out of them.
+In this activity, you will learn how to deliver power to a device attached to the microcontroller, and how to control this power to achieve a certain goal.
+This will transform the logical/mathematical capabilities of your micro-controller into actions that have effect on the real world.

-You will implement a temperature controller.
-The controller will acquire data from the temperature sensor and will drive a Peltier cell to achieve the desired temperature.
+The activity relies on the skills that you have learned in the previous activities - you will use interrupts, read sensors, and maybe even solder again!